1. Listen to the music that was played at the roller skating rink in days gone by.

 25. Enjoy a snack, drink a coffee, or lick an ice cream cone at one of the picnic tables in our replica camp kitchen.

 26. Purchase a book, The Stories behind the Benches of Waskesiu, to read about the people honoured through the Memorial Bench program.

-28. Sip cool lemonade from the icebox on Heritage Day, the second Saturday in August.
+28. Taste old-fashioned treats on Heritage Day, the second Saturday in August.

 30. Devour a stack of pancakes prepared by Museum volunteers at the annual Three Island Paddle and Music Festival in July.

 We are open daily in July and August.